PixarAnimationStudios/ruby-jss/README.md

 ## Version 2.0.0 has been released

 Version 2.0.0 has major changes!
-While we've strived for backward compatibility, and have done lots of testing, YMMV.
+While we've strived for _mostly_ being backward compatible, and have done lots of testing, YMMV.
 Please report any issues.

+_NOTE_: ruby-jss 2.0 is not completely backward compatible, please see  [README-2.0.0.md](README-2.0.0.md) for more info

 ### Highlights

 - Support for Ruby 3.x